Ricketts appears front-runner for Senate seat as applicants finalized - NewsBreak

 Related

 LINCOLN, Neb.
-(AP) — In one of his first acts as Nebraska's new governor, Republican Jim Pillen has named Pete Ricketts to fill the state's vacant U.S. Senate seat.
-Pillen surprised no one Thursday in naming the former governor to the seat vacated Sunday by Ben Sasse, even as some Republicans expressed reservations about Pillen selecting his benefactor.
-Pillen was elected in November in large part because of Ricketts' backing, which included more than $100,000 of his own money contributed directly to Pillen's campaign.
-Sasse announced last fall that he would be leaving the Senate to take a job as president of the University of Florida.
+(AP) — In one of his first acts as Nebraska’s governor, Republican Jim Pillen named his predecessor to the state’s vacant U.S. Senate seat on Thursday.
+Pillen surprised no one in naming fellow Republican Pete Ricketts to the seat vacated Sunday by Ben Sasse.
+The...

 Nebraska senators introduce parental ‘bill of rights’ proposal